j-toups/React-Portfolio/README.md

 # React Portfolio

 ## Description and Usage
-Here, you can see my work, my resume, contact info, and a bit about me!
+Here, you can see my work, my resume, contact info, and a bit about me in a mobile-first React App.

 Built using Javacript, React.js, Reactstrap, and CSS.